HEAPLab/TAFFO-submodule-fe/Metadata.md

 void MetadataManager::retrieveArgumentInputInfo(const Function &F, SmallVectorImpl<InputInfo *> &ResII);
 static void MetadataManager::setArgumentInputInfoMetadata(Function &F, const ArrayRef<InputInfo *> AInfo);
 ```
+The `InputInfo` instances for these functions can be created in the same way as for Instructions and Global Variables.
+The `MetadataManager::setArgumentInputInfoMetadata` function expects an array of pointers to `InputInfo` instances, one for each formal parameter, and in the same order.
+The `MetadataManager::retrieveArgumentInputInfo` function populates vector `ResII` with pointers to an `InputInfo` object for each argument.
+Again, `MetadataManager` keeps the ownership of  the `InputInfo` pointers it returns, but does not gain ownership of those it receives.

 ## ErrorPropagation Specific Metadata